Aravindsai24/simple_website/readme.md

 it takes the username and password of the new user and adds the details to `users` table in tha database.

 ## PostLoginController
 It takes the url from the user and maps the url with userID and pushes it to the `userData` table.
-Directs user to the given url.
+Directs user to the third screen showing the entered url.

 # Models
  * User model is to store the user details such as username and password.